laurendelong21/clusterMed/README.md

     cd mrc_clustering

 Run the script in the terminal.
-It will take a few minutes to generate a dummy file with 10,000 faux participants and 50 condition columns.
+It will prompt you to enter the nunber of columns (conditions) and rows (participants) you want.
+If you just press enter, it will generate a dummy file with 10,000 faux participants and 50 condition columns.

     ./generate_dummy_data.sh